 Statistics Finland / Cultural statistics & Ministry of Education and Culture

 Description of indicator

 The Finnish library network has been scaled down in recent years, but it is still quite extensive by international comparison.
-There were altogether 827 main public libraries, branch libraries and institutional libraries across the country in 2012.
-This was almost 12 per cent fewer than in 2000.
-Mobile libraries numbered 151, or one-quarter fewer than in 2000.
+There were altogether 743 main public libraries, branch libraries and institutional libraries across the country in 2016.
+This was over 20 per cent fewer than in 2000.
+Mobile libraries numbered 137, or 32 per cent fewer than in 2000.

 Apart from the density of the service network, the quality of library services is also influenced by the volume and contents of library collections.
 Today, libraries also offer a variety of services via the web.
-In 2012, the collections of public libraries comprised 34.6 million books and 4.2 million items of other material.
-During the past few years, the number of books has decreased while the number of other material has increased.
+In 2016, the collections of public libraries comprised more than 31 million books and 4.2 million items of other material.
+During the past few years, especially the number of books has decreased.